ashish-chopra/Structures/README.md

 [Updates]
 ------------
 We've been migrated to Maven project structure recently.
+I have also included the `Stdlib.jar` developed by Robert Sedgewick, Kevin Wayne and Peter Reutemann to write visual test cases in future.

 Continue reading to know more!
-I have also included the `Stdlib.jar` developed by Robert Sedgewick, Kevin Wayne and Peter Reutemann to write visual test cases in future.

 Welcome to Structures!
 ------------------------
 Structures is a nice compilation of abstract data structures that we could think of!
 Since its inception, it is growing slowly into a mangnificent collection of ADT journal.
 We have written the intuition behind developing each structure in its code as introductory code block with algorithm analysis and its merits and de-merits.

 The de-merits of one ADT leads to the motivation of creating another ADT, so you will find it like a chain story to browse :P

 Why Maven?
 --------------
 Well Maven is cute and simple.
 See the no. of files in the root directory - It's so less than before!
 No eclipse specific `.classpath` or `.project` required any more!.
 No `jars` required anymore!
 Maven converts your offline development mode to online mode.
-Just like your 3G network, it is always connected to central repository!
+Just like your 3G network, it is always connected to central repository.
 So enjoy being online!